optimizely/fastly-compute-starter-kit/README.md

 ### Prerequisites
 You will need to complete the following prerequisites to use this template:

    - Have a Compute@Edge account and the Fastly CLI installed.
-For more information view the Compute@Edge getting started[documentation](https://developer.fastly.com/learning/compute/).
+For more information view the Compute@Edge getting started [documentation](https://developer.fastly.com/learning/compute/).
    - Have an Optimizely account.
 If you do not have an account, you can [register for a free account](https://www.optimizely.com/products/intelligence/full-stack-experimentation/).

 ### Get started
-1. Create a new folder and initialize a Fastly Compute@Edge service using the [fastly cli](https://developer.fastly.com/reference/cli/) from this template.
+1. Create a new folder and initialize a Fastly Compute@Edge service using the [Fastly CLI](https://developer.fastly.com/reference/cli/) from this template.
     ```sh
     fastly compute init --from https://github.com/optimizely/fastly-compute-starter-kit
     ```

 2. Follow the wizard and provide the service name, description and any other information.

-3. Add your `service_id` to `fastly.toml`, if you want to use an existing Fastly service.
+   a) Add your `service_id` to `fastly.toml`, if you want to use an existing Fastly service.

-4. Update your Optimizely `sdkKey` and `flagKey` in `src/index.js`.
+3. Update your Optimizely `sdkKey` and `flagKey` in `src/index.js`.
 Your SDK keys can be found in the Optimizely application under **Settings**.

-5. Build and publish:
+4. Build and publish:
     ```sh
     fastly compute publish
     ```

-6. Monitor logs:
+5. Monitor logs:
     ```sh
     fastly log-tail
     ```